Memory design adds operational axes to artifact analysis

 Type: kb/types/note.md · Status: seedling · Tags: agent-memory, context-engineering, learning-theory

-Axes of artifact analysis separates artifacts by class, backend, and role.
+Axes of artifact analysis separates retained behavior-shaping artifacts by storage substrate (where state persists), representational form (how the operative part is encoded and consumed), lineage (what source dependencies govern invalidation), and behavioral authority (who consumes it, through which channel, with what force).
 That taxonomy prevents category mistakes like treating "files versus weights" as a single design choice.
-Agent memory needs those axes, but artifact identity is not enough.
+Agent memory needs those fields, but artifact identity is not enough.
 A memory system also needs to say how retained material is captured, transformed, activated, governed, evaluated, and retired over time.

 This seedling note names those cross-cutting operational axes.
-Its job is not to replace the detailed memory-requirements notes, but to make those requirements comparable when a memory discussion starts from storage format, artifact class, or backend.
+Its job is not to replace the detailed memory-requirements notes, but to make those requirements comparable when a memory discussion starts from storage format, representational form, or memory mechanism label.

-Axes of artifact analysis answers what kind of artifact exists and how a consumer reads it:
+Axes of artifact analysis answers what retained artifact exists and how a consumer can use it:

 | Axis | Question | Memory example |